Jabs equal jobs? Fed sees possible economic boom if vaccine gets on track

 Goldman Sachs economists estimated the initial stumble with inoculations has already cost developed nations more than half a percentage point of growth for the year.

 But that obscures a broad divergence among states that could pose an economic challenge of its own if economically more important parts of the country are slower to immunize.
-The current national leader in terms of vaccination rates, at 5.5% of its population, is South Dakota, a state that ranks near the bottom in terms of economic output.
+The current national leader in terms of vaccination rates, at 5.8% of its population, is West Virginia, a state that ranks near the bottom in terms of economic output.

-California, accounting for about 10% of gross domestic product, lags the national average in terms of vaccinations, with under 2% of its population immunized so far.
-Georgia, a top 10 economy, has the lowest current vaccination rate at 1.1%.
+California, accounting for about 10% of gross domestic product, lags the national average in terms of vaccinations, with 2.1% of its population immunized so far.
+Arkansas has the lowest current vaccination rate at 1.4%.

 To maximize growth “you need homogenous response and diffusion,” Oxford’s Daco said.
 Otherwise, “You are going to see people be much more cautious going to some regions, travel is still impacted, and generally you see a multi-speed economy.”

-Reporting by Howard Schneider; Additional reporting by Ann Saphir; Editing by Dan Burns, Leslie Adler and Chizu Nomiyama
+Reporting by Howard Schneider; Additional reporting by Ann Saphir; Editing by Dan Burns, Leslie Adler, Chizu Nomiyama and Lisa Shumaker

 Our Standards: The Thomson Reuters Trust Principles.